cdot/Lister/README.md

 All the help you should need is available from inside the application - it's pretty simple!

 All sources are in this repository, so you can always check the project out and build your own version.
 Contributions in the form of pull requests are welcome.
+One sample translation is provided, to French using automated translation so probably awful.